Free service - Available Monday to Friday from 9am until 7pm

-At its most basic, a heat pump is a device that extracts heat from one place and transfers it to another.
+At its most basic, a heat pump is a energy efficient appliance that extracts heat from one place and transfers it to another.
 It is not new technology and has been used in devices like refrigerators and air conditioners for decades.
 However, in recent years, an improvement in the efficiency of heat pumps has also made them an option for home heating.

 Around 86% of all homes in the UK use natural gas to keep warm and heat the water.
 That’s about 23 million houses and apartments across the country.
 But, as we well know, gas is not available in infinite supply and we need to start transitioning to more sustainable forms of energy.
 Which is where heat pumps come in.

 A heat pump is a sustainable way of taking latent heat from the air, water or ground around us and using it to heat or cool homes, provide hot water and run central heating systems.
 The technology behind the heat pump is not new but technological improvements have made it a more viable option in recent years.

 Although not suitable for every home, a heat pump could be a solution for many in the UK.
 Installation costs can be high but it is possible to make savings of around 50% on your current energy bills for heating and hot water.
 Over the years this will really add up.
 Plus, government grants and support is available to help with the costs.

 So, if it sounds like a good idea for your home, keep reading to find out more.

 Heat pumps work by transferring heat through circulating a substance called a refrigerant through a cycle of evaporation and condensation.
 It is pumped between two heat exchanger coils and in the first it is evaporated at low pressure where it absorbs heat from its surroundings.
 The refrigerant is then condensed at high pressure in the other coil releasing heat it has absorbed in earlier stages of the cycle.